sdmx-twg/sdmx-im/NOTES.md

 ## Converted files integration
-Once the newly converted files (`.rst`) have been made available, they need ot be integrated in to the main documentation.
+Once the newly converted files (`.rst`) have been made available, they need to be integrated into the main documentation.
 This can be as simple as refering to them from an already integrated `rst` file.
-In our case, we simply copied them into the project, structured them in sub-folders and referenced them either in the TOC or in the `index.rst`file.
+In our case, we simply copied them into the project, structured them in sub-folders and referenced them either in the TOC or in the `index.rst` file.

 ## Site generation (local)
 On windows, use `make.bat html` to generate the documentation in the sub-folder `build/html` \
-On linux, use `make html`  to generate the documentation in the sub-folder`build/html`\
+On linux, use `make html`  to generate the documentation in the sub-folder`build/html` \
 Open the `index.html` file found in the `build/html` folder.

 I currently use in git bash under windows: